 Manchester Metropolitan University

-Manchester Metropolitan University’s new Business School and Student Hub was its most significant real estate investment since the 1960s.
+Manchester Metropolitan University’s Business School and Student Hub was its most significant real estate investment since the 1960s.
 The spectacular new building replaces an outdated business faculty at its Aytoun site.

 The new 23,000 metre square facility accommodates 5,000 students and 250 staff and is innovative in its environmental solution, its structure and its materiality.